shanghungshih/vcf-filter/README.md

 # vcf-filter
-multi-hookers (key for filtering) &amp; multi-threads implementation for vcf filtering
+multi-hookers (key for filtering, count if variant pass all hookers) &amp; multi-threads implementation for vcf filtering

 ## Prerequisite
 * Python 3